giuliodondi/kOS-Ferram/README.md

 ## Description
 An addon for the kOS mod for Kerbal Space Program, which provides an interface with the Ferram Aerospace Research (FAR) mod.
 It makes most of the data and methods contained in the Ferram API available for kOS scripts.

-Tested in KSP 1.7.3, 1.8.1, 1.9.1 with the latest compatible releases of FAR and kOS.
+Tested in KSP 1.7.3, 1.8.1, 1.9.1 with the latest compatible releases OF kOS.
+Compatible with FAR Continued up to 0.16.0.1
+INCOMPATIBLE with 0.16.0.2

 ## Installation